zoran-repos/YakStore/README.md

 1.1 For data manipulation we use MongoDb as a document store - this functionality is only for presentation - not for production
     You can install MongoDb https://docs.mongodb.com/manual/installation/ or with docker From mongo(shell) you can run those commands for creation db and collection
     -  use YakStore
     -  db.createCollection("herdCollection")

+   In import_data folder tool for loading data is load_data.go We upload data with syntax
+   -  ./load_data 13 ../herd.xml